 ![]() |

-The British Society of Dowsers was formed in the 1930s, and there are now large societies of dowsers in America and Europe, the members of which practice their art daily throughout the world.
-The term 'dowsing' reputedly dates back 7000 years, but its true origins are unknown.
+Dowsing as practiced today may have originated in Germany during the 15th century CE when it was used in attempts to find metals, but its true origins are unknown.
 However, it is generally accepted that images of 'forked rods' were used in some of the artwork by the ancient Egyptians, as is also the case with the ancient Chinese kings, and dowsing is known to have been used in Europe in the Middle Ages to find coal deposits.
 Since then people have dowsed for almost everything, from lost or stolen items to missing animals and people.
+In the late 1960s during the Vietnam War, some US Marines used dowsing to attempt to locate weapons and tunnels.
+In 1986, when 31 soldiers were taken by an avalanche during a NATO operation in Vassdalen, Norway, the Norwegian army attempted to locate soldiers buried in the avalanche using dowsing as a search method -- 16 soldiers died.
 Some dowsers are reported to be extremely accurate in their methods, although the consensus of the scientific community has yet to be given as to whether they support or refute the practice.
 Some earn money by advising mining and oil companies on the suitability of a location prior to their test drilling/core sample, while others have successfully assisted the police on numerous occasions.
+The British Society of Dowsers (BSD) is the UK’s national organisation for dowsers and dowsing.
+Formed in 1933, it is the second-oldest dowsing society in the world -- there are now large societies of dowsers in America and Europe, the members of which practice their art daily throughout the world.
+The BSD exists to encourage the study and knowledge of dowsing in all its forms amongst members and the public.
+Membership of the Society is open to anyone interested in dowsing, regardless of ability.
+Dowsing can be used in health and well-being, home and garden, for water divining, archaeological searches, earth mysteries including energy lines and much, much more.
+It’s a great tool for enhancing your intuition and decision-making abilities.

 Return to top of page. |